What is Damping Off?

 - Use a sterile potting mix, rather than soil from your garden.
-Outdoor soil can harbor fungus spores.
+The funguses and molds that cause damping off can live in the soil and outdoor garden soil can harbor all kinds of fungus spores.

 - Start with clean pots.
-If reusing pots, sterilize in 1 part beach to 10 parts water.
+Even the small amount of soil clinging to plant pots is enough to provide a safe harbor for fungal spores.
+If reusing pots, sterilize in 1 part bleach to 10 parts water.

-- Plant your seeds at the proper depth.
+- Plant your seeds at the proper depth so they don't have to work so hard to germinate.
 Don’t bury the plant’s crown.

 - Water seedlings from the bottom, by placing the container in a tray of water.
 This keeps the seedling itself dry and less susceptible.

-- If possible, create a breeze by placing a small fan nearby and tuning it on periodically each day.
+- If possible, create a breeze by placing a small fan nearby and turning it on periodically each day.
 This will prevent humidity from settling on your seedlings.

 - Give your seedlings plenty of heat and light, so they germinate and grow quickly.
 Damping off only affects seedlings.
 If you can get them past the seedling stage, they're safe.